Skip to content

 With a home equity debt consolidation loan, you receive a secured, lump-sum loan to be repaid over a specified period.
 The lender uses your home equity as collateral.
 You use the loan to make regular repayments on multiple credit card debts consolidated into a single bill.
 Repayments are usually scheduled over extended times, anywhere from 5 to 30 years.

 You can also use your home equity to obtain a line of credit as a revolving debt.
-A HELOC comes with variable interest rates so you can borrow funds as you need them.
+A HELOC comes with variable mortgage interest rates so you can borrow funds as you need them.
 It’s similar to how you use a credit card — only it is secured by your home equity as collateral.

 Monthly payments on a HELOC are not necessarily as regular as those for installment loans.
 They can change based on moving interest rates and outstanding balances.